selfishprimate/gerillass-docs/content/docs/latest/stretched-link.md

 {{< /highlight-wrapper >}}

 {{< highlight-wrapper class="example">}}
-Pass a value as an argument to choose which pseudo-element that you want to use.
+Pass one of the `before` or `after` options as an argument to choose which pseudo-element that you want to target.
 {{< highlight scss >}}
 .element{
     @include gls-stretched-link(after);